-III.SCOPE
+III.
+SCOPE

-By County Resolution #00-457, effective December 19, 2000, the County Board of Supervisors has delegated to the Treasurer authority to invest and reinvest the funds of the County and other depositors as specified in California Government Code Sections 27000.1, 53607 and 53608.
+By County Resolution #03-377, effective December 9, 2003, the County Board of Supervisors has delegated to the Treasurer authority to invest and reinvest the funds of the County and other depositors as specified in California Government Code Sections 27000.1, 53607 and 53608.
 Such delegation is conditioned upon the Treasurer submitting any and all investment policies and amendments thereto to the Board for review and approval.
-The Board of Supervisors will be informed of any changes made to authorized individuals and provided with their qualifications.
-Resolution #00-457 is effective for one year, unless earlier revoked.
+The Treasurer may further delegate investment authority to such persons within the Treasurer's Department as deemed appropriate.